ONEV2/Learning_Embedded_Systems/Performance_Measures.md

 While interfacing microcontrollers with external I/O devices,the choice of algorithm drastically effects the syncronisation between mcu and I/O devices.

-There are 3 general mechanisms to synchronise the mcu with I/O devices
+General mechanisms to synchronise the mcu with I/O devices are-
 - Blind
 - Polling
 - Interrupt
+- DMA(Direct Memory Access)

 **Blind cycle-** In this method software simply waits a fixed amount of time and assumes the I/O will complete before the delay ends.This method is called blind because there is no status information about the I/O device reported to the software.
 ![working](https://media.giphy.com/media/BwY7rAK4I48T2TIcEF/giphy.gif)